| W.I.L. Home Page | Offshore News Digest Home |

 Big countries are meanwhile strengthening their defences.
 In the U.S., the IRS is fighting the migration of intellectual property, inflicting tax demands running into billions of dollars on pharmaceutical companies.
 Germany has just reinforced its rules on the transfer of assets to foreign companies.
 The UK has proposed tightening its anti-avoidance rules by taxing the worldwide "passive" income of companies with UK headquarters.

 These measures have a "Fool me once, shame on you.
 Fool me twice, shame on me" quality to them.
 Sure, you can nail companies the first time.
 Then they adjust.
-Companies will make darn sure that the assets do not end up residing in Germany or the U.S. in the first place.
-Then what is there left to tax the next time around?
+Companies will make darn sure that the assets are not born in, nor ever set foot in, Germany or the U.S. Then what is there left to tax the next time around?
 Of course, that is in the future -- not a time frame governments are known for paying much attention to.

 But the problem is that these tougher regimes impose a hefty compliance burden on companies and expose them to the risk of double taxation.
 In the UK, the complexities of the proposed anti-avoidance system have exasperated big businesses already disenchanted with Britain's tax regime.
 Richard Lambert, director-general of the CBI, the British employers' federation, says companies "are seriously concerned about the high level and rising complexity of taxation in the UK and are increasingly prepared to vote with their feet".